yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 Overall, the major benefit of assertions is to make debugging more effective, assuming the code path containing it is being properly tested.[<sup>\[5\]</sup>](#references) Moreover, assertions used in the right point can improve code quality and make it easier to maintain the code.

-# Problems with Assertions
+# Problems with assertions

 There is no doubt that assertions are a powerful tool, however, just like everything else, assertions have their own downsides as well.
 Here are some situations where they should generally be avoided.

-## Not an Error-handling Mechanism
+## Not an error-handling mechanism

 The purpose of an assertion is not to handle an error, but it is to make it possible for the programmer to find and fix the issue faster.[<sup>\[5\]</sup>](#references) Especially, assertions should not be used to handle user input.